Dr. Rebecca Sapien-Melchor

 San Diego, CA. 92182

-Shahnaz Ahmadeian holds a Masters Degree in Policy Studies in Language and Cross-Culture.
-She has been working with the Language Acquisition Resource Center (LARC) at San Diego State University for six years teaching intensive Persian Language courses at SDSU through LARC during the summer and Persian online course through Linguistic during regular semester.
-Shahnaz is the director of Persian STARTalk Camp and has been the lead instructor since 2008 and has been presenting many workshops at STARTalk conferences.
-She has been teaching Persian to 1st and 2nd graders at Persian heritage school for eleven years, and co-authored two books for Heritage beginners 1 and 2.
-Currently, Shahnaz is a Tier II Leader with Southern Area International Language Network (SAILN), a Division of California Foreign Language Project (CFLP) at LARC, SDSU.
+Shahnaz is Farsi/Persian instructor, coordinator and curriculum developer; she is also STARTALK Programs Co-Director at Language Acquisition Resource Center at San Diego State University.
+She has authored two books for Persian Beginner and Intermediate level.
+Shahnaz has a Master’s Degree in Policy Studies in Language and Cross Cultural Education.
+She is currently a Ph.D. student in the Doctoral Program in Education offered jointly by San Diego State University and Claremont Graduate University.
+She has been teaching intensive Persian Language courses at SDSU through LARC during the summer and Persian online and regular semester courses through Linguistic.
+Shahnaz directed and co-directed the Persian STARTALK Camp for three years and has been the lead instructor for Advanced level since 2008.
+She presented in many conferences including STARTALK and CLTA conferences.
+She has been teaching Persian to 1st and 2nd graders at Persian heritage school since 2002, and co-authored two books for Heritage beginners 1 and 2.
+Shahnaz is a fellow of the California World Language Project (CWLP) and has been the lead facilitator for Tier II Southern Area International Language Network (SAILN), a Division of California Foreign Language Project (CFLP) since fall 2011.
+She also leads the Persian Community of Practice since 2011.

 San Diego, CA.